-Advice on Renting a Car in Morocco
+Tips on Renting a Car in Morocco: It’s actually easier than expected

 I only dared to rent a car in Morocco during my second trip.
 My husband and I didn’t want to take any tours to the desert and see everything on the way at our own pace.
 Plus, getting all the way from Chefchaouen to Marrakesh using public transportation seemed not very pleasant and time-consuming.